Moin Akhter: Early life

 Akhter was born in Karachi, Pakistan on 24 December 1950.

 His father Muhammad Ibrahim Mehboob, who died at the age of 92, a few months following Akhter's death, was born in Muradabad (in modern-day Uttar Pradesh, India) and, following the 1947 partition, settled in Karachi, where he "passed his life in his own printing press and as a contractor in the garments business."

 Akhter was fluent in several languages, including English, Bengali, Sindhi, Punjabi, Memoni, Pashto, Gujarati apart from his native Urdu.

 Before joining the performing arts, Akhter worked as a mechanic.

 Career

 Early career

-Akhter started his acting career as child actor at the age of 13.
-He played the character of Shylock in Shakespeare’s The Merchant of Venice in theatre.
+Akhter started his acting career as a child actor at the age of 13.
+He played the character of Shylock in Shakespeare's The Merchant of Venice in theatre.

 Akhter's sense of humour was highly dynamic and versatile.
 He made his television debut on 6 September 1966, in a variety show on Pakistan Television (PTV) to celebrate the first Defence Day of Pakistan.
-He started as a comedian in 1966 by impersonating the Hollywood actor Anthony Quinn and mimicked one of the former USA's president John F Kennedy’s speeches.
-He has performed several roles in television stage shows, later teamed with Anwar Maqsood and Bushra Ansari.
+He started as a comedian in 1966 by impersonating the Hollywood actor Anthony Quinn and mimicked a speech of the former USA's president John F Kennedy.
+He has performed several roles in television and stage shows, later teaming up with Anwar Maqsood and Bushra Ansari.